rjjrbatarao/JuanFi-X/README.md

 # JuanFi-X
 A refactored version of juanFi, compatible with JuanFi portals version pre-2.4.x.
-This repo is the continuation of the `Open Source` advocacy of JuanFi thus JuanFi-X is born.
+This repo is the continuation of the `Open Source` advocacy of JuanFi and thus the JuanFi-X is born.

 ## Features
 - Wireless/W5500 Lan